hlmartin/gc-userscripts/Smarter Stock Market/README.md

 ## Configuration

-Currently done at the top of the script itself.
-If there's interest, I'll create a configuration UI - let me know in discord!
+Currently only able to be done by editing the script in Tampermonkey, where you'll find some variables marked as such.
+An interface on the website to do this instead will come soon™.

 **BUY_THRESHOLD (integer):** The value you want to buy stocks at.
 Default is 15 NP.